 Palm oil is primarily used in Orville Redenbacher's® and ACT II® microwave popcorn, margarine products and Swiss Miss and Hunt's® Snack Pack puddings and Peter Pan® peanut butter.
-To prepare for 100% RSPO Mass Balance adoption by 2020, we have secured supply chain certification for 100% of our production facilities that use palm oil.
-Certification of these facilities enable use of Mass Balance-certified oil for 100% of our consumption.
+We have achieved our 2020 goal of 100% certified RSPO Mass Balance palm oil sourcing, which includes securing supply chain certification for 100% of our production facilities that use palm oil.